RudieKat/oldie/stacks1.md

 <td>0</td>
 </tr>
 </tbody>
 </table><p>In order to interact with this stack we can assume we need to have some functions that help.
-One to put this onto the stack, commonly called push, one to take things off the stack, commonly called pop.
+One to put things onto the stack, commonly called push, one to take things off the stack, commonly called pop.
 It might also be useful to have one called peek which looks but doesn’t modify the stack.
 Perhaps we just want to make sure our plate isn’t dirty.</p>
-<p>If we decide to start from the top we can say that have a counter that tells us how many items are already in the stack.
+<p>If we decide to start from the top we can say that we need a counter that tells us how many items are already in the stack.
 It would be set to 0 and we could then add 1 when pushing a plate and subtracting 1 when popping a plate.
 When the counter was 0 the stack would be empty and when the stack was 0xA it would be full.</p>
 <p>This means that we can ask if the stack is empty or if it is in fact full.
-Perhaps you have heard of the concept “stack overflow”.
+Perhaps you have heard of the concept “stack overflow”?
 Yes, there’s a reason for that.</p>
 <p>And so far everything sounds quite straight forward.
 But there are dragons lurking here.
 Let’s test this out.</p>
 <pre><code>.data
 	.value 0x123